Septicemic plague: Signs and symptoms

-These symptoms are common to many human illnesses, and are not considered, in and of themselves, to signify infection with any form of plague.
+These symptoms are common to many human illnesses and are not considered, in and of themselves, to signify infection with any form of plague.

-It is important to note that septicemic plague may be asymptomatic, and may cause death absent of any symptoms.
+Septicemic plague may be asymptomatic and may cause death absent of any symptoms.

 Cause

 Transmission

+Human Yersinia infections most commonly result from the bite of an infected flea or occasionally an infected mammal.

+Rats specifically were a mammal that played a huge part in the spread of the disease.
+When rats that carried the plague died of the disease, then the fleas that were using those rodents as a food source must quickly seek a different blood stream, making things very problematic for any human nearby.

+After a flea consumes the blood of an infected rat, they are unable to get blood to their stomachs as masses form due to the Yersinia bacteria that is now in the flea.
+These masses don't allow for blood to be processed properly, leaving the flea feeling constant hunger, and this results in more bites on humans.
+The exposure to a flea bite from an infected flea may cause bubonic plague in humans that could develop into the septicemic plague.

+Cats and dogs were also susceptible to bites from infected fleas.
+These cats and dogs could then expose humans to the plague when the animal brings those infected fleas around people.

-Human Yersinia infections most commonly result from the bite of an infected flea or occasionally an infected mammal, but like most bacterial systemic diseases, the disease may be transmitted through an opening in the skin or by inhaling infectious droplets of moisture from sneezes or coughs.
+However, like most bacterial systemic diseases, the disease may also be transmitted through an opening in the skin.
+It can also be transmitted by inhaling infectious droplets of moisture from sneezes or coughs, if the bacteria spread to the lungs and pneumonic plague develops.
 In both cases septicemic plague need not be the result, and in particular, not the initial result, but it occasionally happens that bubonic plague for example leads to infection of the blood, and septicemic plague results.
 If the bacteria happen to enter the bloodstream rather than the lymph or lungs, they multiply in the blood, causing bacteremia and severe sepsis.
 In septicemic plague, bacterial endotoxins cause disseminated intravascular coagulation (DIC), where tiny blood clots form throughout the body, commonly resulting in localised ischemic necrosis, tissue death from lack of circulation and perfusion.

 DIC results in depletion of the body's clotting resources, so that it can no longer control bleeding.
-Consequently, the unclotted blood bleeds into the skin and other organs, leading to red or black patchy rash and to hematemesis (vomiting blood) or hemoptysis (coughing up blood).
-The rash may cause bumps on the skin that look somewhat like insect bites, usually red, sometimes white in the center.
+Consequently, the unclotted blood bleeds into the skin and other organs, leading to a red or black patchy rash and to hematemesis (vomiting blood) or hemoptysis (coughing up blood).
+The rash may cause bumps on the skin that look somewhat like insect bites, usually red, sometimes white in the centre.

 Septicemic plague is caused by horizontal and direct transmission.
 Horizontal transmission is the transmitting of a disease from one individual to another regardless of blood relation.
-Direct transmission occurs from close physical contact with individuals, through common air usage, from direct bite from a flea or an infected rodent.
-Most common rodents may carry the bacteria and so may Leporidae such as rabbits:
+Direct transmission occurs from close physical contact with individuals, through common air usage, or from direct bite from a flea or an infected rodent.
+Most common rodents may carry the bacteria and so may Leporidae such as rabbits.

-Significant carriers of the bacteria in the United States include: